arpantyagi/Text-Adventure-Game/README.md

 # Text Adventure in Prolog

-This is one of the Project I did for the Course BIE-PPA (Programming Paradgigm).
+This is one of the Project I did for the Course BIE-PPA (Programming Paradigm).

 [Here is the Link to the Task on Course Page ](https://courses.fit.cvut.cz/BIE-PPA/projects/adventure.html)